 High Risk of Codification / New Business Model

-Probably the most significant example of this case is the development of self-driving cars (as viewed by a car manufacturers).
+Probably the most significant example of this case is the development of self-driving cars (as viewed by car manufacturers).

 Few car manufacturers foresaw or believed that Google would be able to codify the driving process and enter this market.
-However, it is likely that car manufacturers will lose control of their customers if Google introduce the self-driving car.
+However, it is likely that car manufacturers will lose control of their customers if Google introduces the self-driving car.
 They will become suppliers to Google.
 Even if car manufacturers can develop self-driving technology, the fact that Google can control advanced mapping technology and can supply entertainment into its own self-driving cars means it is likely it will have a strong competitive advantage.

 One area that is not covered in these generic scenarios is the possibility that previously outsourced capabilities should be reassessed for their importance and brought back into a company.
-Examples of this might be recruitment of specialised staff to build new core competencies, or site services to create a new corporate environment, or specialised technical areas where any new intellectual property may be protected.
+Examples of this might be the recruitment of specialised staff to build new core competencies, or site services to create a new corporate environment or specialised technical areas where any new intellectual property may be protected.